richardcocks/richardcocks.github.io/2025-08-09-PerformancePitfalls.md

 As with any micro-benchmark, it's important to stress that this is only important if profiling your real-world use case demonstrates it.

 Always profile your real-world application and let that guide any optimisation you do.
 I have seen this pattern impact performance in a real world application, so keep it in mind.

+Always profile within the context of your application.
+Blindly removing the helper method and replacing with `Contains` would be a disaster if you were still on .NET Framework.